Clinical Data Repository

 What clinical data is available for my research?

-The data in the U of M’s Clinical Data Repository comes from the electronic health records (EHRs) of more than 2 million patients seen at 8 hospitals and more than 40 clinics.
+The data in the U of M’s Clinical Data Repository comes from the electronic health records (EHRs) of ~2.5 million patients seen at 8 hospitals and more than 40 clinics.

 Data is available for hospital visits starting in 2011; for Fairview Health Services clinic visits from 2005; and for University of Minnesota Physicians clinic visits starting from 2011.
 All start dates are approximate and depend on the date for the adoption of Epic® at each particular site.